uzh-oec/seb-en/exam_seb_epis_mac_en.md

 1. In a next step the Safe Exam Browser will load the OLAT exam platform and asks you to log in again.
 [![SEB-Epis-LoginOlatSEB-Mac](assets/SEB_Epis_LoginOlatSEB_mac.jpg)](assets/SEB_Epis_LoginOlatSEB_mac.jpg)

-1. Please log in using your SWITCHaai once more.
+1. Please log in using your SWITCHaai.
 [![SEB-Epis-LoginOlatSEBAAI-Mac](assets/SEB_Epis_LoginOlatSEBAAI_mac.jpg)](assets/SEB_Epis_LoginOlatSEBAAI_mac.jpg)

 1. The exam is now being displayed.